Razorfang/MyGentoo/README.md

 emerge -q sys-apps/pciutils
 ```

 Now, before we go any further, you must know what your PC is like.
 You need to know what you want, and don't want, to support.
-Turning off random settings will cause a ton of trouble, so only turn off settings you KNOW you don't want (e.g. AMD drivers since I'm using an Nvidia graphics card).
+Turning off random settings will cause a ton of trouble, so only turn off settings you KNOW you don't want (e.g. nvidia drivers since I'm using an AMD graphics card).

 You can find more information about kernel configuration [here](https://wiki.gentoo.org/wiki/Kernel/Gentoo_Kernel_Configuration_Guide).
 Strictly speaking, kernel configuration is not essential, but it is recommended.

-For this guide, I will show what I configured, which you can use as a basis.
 To begin kernel configuration, you need to run this:
 ```
 eselect kernel set 1
 cd /usr/src/linux